From the Chair

 Welcome to the Department of Physics & Astronomy

-Here at KU our faculty conducts research that reflects the breadth and depth of natural phenomena on both fundamental and applied directions and on all physical scales, from the Planck (the smallest possible) scale to the Hubble (the observable Universe) horizon.
+Physics & Astronomy have always been the bedrock of our understanding of the Universe, our place in it, and the laws and patterns that govern our lives and the world around us.
+The faculty in our department conduct research that reflects the breadth and depth of natural phenomena on both fundamental and applied directions and on all physical scales, from the Planck (the smallest possible) scale to the Hubble (the observable Universe) horizon.

 We study the fundamental interactions of elementary particles, both theoretically and experimentally.
-Our faculty is on the team that recently discovered the Higgs particle, and we have graduate students and postdocs currently in Geneva Switzerland at CERN, in Fermilab in Illinois, and in Brookhaven NY doing research.
+Our faculty are on the team that discovered the Higgs particle, and we have graduate students and postdocs currently in Geneva Switzerland at CERN, in Fermilab in Illinois, and in Brookhaven NY doing research.
 We also are involved with neutrino research, capturing and studying extraterrestrial neutrinos in Antarctica, Siberia and Utah.

 We conduct extensive interdisciplinary research in astrobiophysics, specifically the impact of high-energy astrophysical events on the Earth, its atmosphere, and life forms over geologic times.
+Our Physics Education Research group focuses on curriculum design and assessment development with a particular emphasis on improving student mindset, self-efficacy, and mathematics transfer in introductory physics lecture courses and understanding data analysis and uncertainty across introductory and advanced laboratory courses.

 Please roam around our departmental pages to find information about our undergraduate and graduate programs, or any other aspect you find interesting.
-Whether you are a prospective student at any level, an alum of the Department, a student enrolled in a course within the Department, or simply a person curious about Physics and Astronomy, I hope you spend some time looking over what is available within the site.
+Whether you are a prospective student at any level, an alum of the Department, a student enrolled in a course within the Department, or simply a person curious about Physics and Astronomy, I hope you spend some time looking over what is available on the site.
 If you have any questions, please do not hesitate to contact us via email or by using the response forms contained throughout the site.

 Sincerely,